apache/pulsar/site/docs/latest/admin/ModularLoadManager.md

 ### Traffic Distribution

-The modular load manager uses the abstraction provided by {% javadoc ModularLoadManagerStrategy broker com.yahoo.pulsar.broker.loadbalance.ModularLoadManagerStrategy %} to make decisions about bundle assignment.
+The modular load manager uses the abstraction provided by {% javadoc ModularLoadManagerStrategy broker org.apache.pulsar.broker.loadbalance.ModularLoadManagerStrategy %} to make decisions about bundle assignment.
 The strategy makes a decision by considering the service configuration, the entire load data, and the bundle data for the bundle to be assigned.
-Currently, the only supported strategy is {% javadoc LeastLongTermMessageRate broker com.yahoo.pulsar.broker.loadbalance.impl.LeastLongTermMessageRate %}, though soon users will have the ability to inject their own strategies if desired.
+Currently, the only supported strategy is {% javadoc LeastLongTermMessageRate broker org.apache.pulsar.broker.loadbalance.impl.LeastLongTermMessageRate %}, though soon users will have the ability to inject their own strategies if desired.

 #### Least Long Term Message Rate Strategy